 - You’re going to set each cycle exactly 14:40 apart

 Setting up each cycle is far more important than it seems.
-Later on in this guide, we’re going to discuss what happens when you overwind your watch, and how it can potentially cause long-term damages.
+Earlier in this best watch winders guide, we discussed what happens when you overwind your watch, and how it can potentially cause long-term damages.

 Now, how do you actually use it?
 You have to determine which way your watch needs to be wound.
 Most watch winders are going to come with unidirectional adjustments, so that won’t be a problem (though do be sure to check out your preferred winder; it’s never good to assume).